VEGAN SWEET POTATO GNOCCHI.

 Peel the sweet potato and cut into 1 inch chunks.
 Add to a medium-sized pot and cover with cold water.
 Bring to a boil.
 Boil for 15-20 minutes, or until fork tender.

 Once the sweet potato is done, drain water and add sweet potato to a large mixing bowl.
-Add plant milk, nutritional yeast, salt, black pepper, and nutmeg.
+Add almond milk, nutritional yeast, salt, black pepper, and nutmeg.
 Using a masher or hand mixer, mash until very smooth.*